Generalizing Scaling Laws for Dense and Sparse Large Language Models: Performance Results and Discussion

 \subsection{Performance Results}

-In this section we compare the performance between our proposed scaling law and the previous scaling laws for dense and sparse models.
-We have collected the experimental datasets (number of parameters, number of tokens, and sparsity) used in \cite{hoffmann2022training, frantar2023scaling, abnar2025parameters}.
+In this section we compare the performance of our proposed scaling law and the previous architecture specific scaling laws for dense and sparse models.
+We have collected the experimental datasets (number of parameters, number of tokens, and sparsity) used in \cite{hoffmann2022training, frantar2023scaling, abnar2025parameters} shown in Table \ref{tab:comparison_dataset}.
 Hoffman et al.~\cite{hoffmann2022training} provided a list of nine models with number of parameters and training tokens used in their experiments.
-Franta et al. ~\cite{frantar2023scaling} provided four different numbers of nonzero parameters, three different numbers of training tokens, and four different sparsity levels with a total of $48$ experimental runs to collect their experimental results.
+Frantar et al. ~\cite{frantar2023scaling} provided four different numbers of nonzero parameters, three different numbers of training tokens, and four different sparsity levels with a total of $48$ experimental runs to collect their experimental results.
 Abnar et al. ~\cite{abnar2025parameters} used five different numbers of compute budgets, seven different sparsity levels, and a range of model sizes.
-Using the formula $C=6ND$, we calculated their number of training tokens and listed the ranges in Table \ref{tab:comparison_dataset}.
-We use these experimental datasets to generate plots for their respective scaling laws, and we use the same datasets to generate plots using our proposed scaling law in order to do a head-to-head comparison.
+Then we use these experimental datasets to generate plots for their respective scaling laws and use the same datasets to generate plots using our proposed scaling law in Equation \ref{ax} in order to compare them.

+Along with drawing the plots, we measure the prediction Mean Square Error (MSE) between our proposed scaling law and the respective scaling law for better visualization of prediction of our proposed scaling law.

-When we compare our proposed scaling law in Equation \ref{ax} with the dense scaling law \cite{hoffmann2022training} in Equation \ref{hoffman}, as we discussed in the lemma in the preceding section, if the sparsity is 0, Equation \ref{ax} is the same as Equation \ref{hoffman}.
+First, to compare our proposed scaling law in Equation \ref{ax} with Hoffman scaling law in Equation \ref{hoffman} \cite{hoffmann2022training}, we refer back to the Lemma in section \ref{generalization} where we have shown that if the sparsity $S=0$, Equation \ref{ax} converts into Equation \ref{hoffman}.
+Table \ref{tab:ax_hoff} shows the fitted coefficient values in Equation \ref{ax} for the dense models from \cite{hoffmann2022training}.
 Figure \ref{fig:hoffman_vs_proposed_comparison} shows the loss vs compute budget using the dataset in \cite{hoffmann2022training}.
-On the $x$-axis is compute. which depends on parameters $N$ and tokens $D$ and hence captures the impact of both ($C=6ND$).
-On the $y$-axis is the calculated loss.
-We see an identical plot, indicating that our proposed scaling law behaves the same as the original scaling law for dense models.
+On the $x$-axis is compute ($C=6ND$). which depends on model size $N$ and tokens $D$ and hence captures the impact of both.
+On the $y$-axis is the calculated loss using both scaling laws.
+We see an identical plot, indicating that our proposed scaling law behaves the same as the original scaling law for dense models capturing the dense scaling behavior where increasing compute results in decreasing pretraining loss.